israel-dryer/ttkbootstrap/docs/_build/html/_sources/usage.rst.txt

 Choosing a theme
 ----------------
 To use a ttkbootstrap theme, you first create a ``ttkbootstrap.Style`` object.
 You can pass in the name of the theme you want to use as an argument.
-Otherwise, by default, the *lumen* style will be applied.
+Otherwise, by default, the *flatly* style will be applied.

 .. code-block:: python

-    # lumen style is applied by default
+    # flatly style is applied by default
     style = Style()

     # if you want to set a specific theme at runtime, pass it's name as a keyword argument